-A prospective student should write for instructions and application forms to the Office of Admissions and Scholarships, Administration Building, Michigan State University, East Lansing, Michigan 48824-1046, at least one year before the anticipated semester of enrollment.
-Applications must be filed at least eight months prior to the enrollment date.
-Two official copies of all records of any previous schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
+A prospective international student should contact the graduate department to which they wish to apply and ask for the graduate application information packet.
+We recommend that prospective students obtain application information well enough in advance so that the completed application can be submitted nine months before the program's start date.
+One official copy of all records of any previous schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
-If a translation is supplied, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
-The original record should also be included.
-The chief academic officer of the University has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of The Graduate School.
+If a document is translated, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
+The original record should be also included.
+The chief academic officer of the university has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of The Graduate School.